NigarLizaFatalova/Fraud-Risk-Analysis-SQL/README.md

 - Business interpretation alongside technical work

-If you are reviewing this project and would like to discuss the analytical approach, the SQL design, or fraud detection strategies — I’d be happy to connect and talk more about the work behind it.
+If you are reviewing this project and would like to discuss the analytical approach, the SQL design, or fraud detection strategies, I’d be happy to connect and talk more about the work behind it.